YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario23/README.md

 Trident 24.06 introduced volume naming customization, as well as label customization.
 Let's see them in action.

+For the time being, here are the fields that can be used to tailor names or labels:
+- .volume.Name: Persistent Volume name (pvc-UID)
+- .volume.NameSpace: Persistent Polume namespace (i.e. PVC namespace)
+- .volume.RequestName: Persistent Volume Claim request name (i.e. PVC name).
+- .labels.Cluster: K8s cluster name/labels
+- .config.backendName: the trident backend name from the backend definition
+- .config.StoragePrefix: storage prefix from backend definition

 ## A. Volume Name Customization